 Hi friends.
 This week I’m sharing how I make you own DIY Lush bath bath bombs.
 I’m guessing you’re here because you don’t want to pay $7-$9 for a single bath bomb at Lush.
 While they make your bath 1,000 times better, I don’t care who you are, that’s just expensive!

 While I absolutely love Lush and will continue to shop there for many of my favorite items, I’ll likely never buy a bath bomb again now that I know how easy and inexpensive they are to make at home.

-With just a few ingredients, you can also break free from spending way too much of your hard earned money on a magical ball of bathing heaven.
+With just a few ingredients, you an also break free from spending way too much of your hard earned money on a magical ball of bathing heaven.
+You can easily create your own personalized bath bombs that will leave you feeling relaxed and rejuvenated.
 Here’s what you’ll need to make 8 bath bombs.

 2 cups baking soda